-Persons leaving City service with at least five years of service credit, or persons who qualify for reciprocity described in Chapter 18: Reciprocity, may elect to remain members of the retirement system.
+Persons leaving City service with at least five years of service credit, or persons who qualify for reciprocity described in Chapter 20: Reciprocity may elect to remain members of the retirement system.
 The election to remain a member must be made no later than 90 days after the date of notice of the right to make such election is mailed to the member after termination of employment.
 If a member is entitled to credit for less than 20 years of service, failure to make such election within said 90 days will be deemed to be an irrevocable election to terminate membership in the system.
-If the member is entitled to 20 years or more of service, failure to make such election to continue membership in the system.
+If the member is entitled to 20 years or more of service, failure to make such election within said 90 days shall be deemed to be an election to continue membership in the system.